- Human Services & Council On Aging

 - Health insurance

 - Home improvement

 - Landlord / tenant issues

 The New England Pension Assistance Project

 The New England Pension Assistance Project provides assistance to individuals having trouble understanding or obtaining their pension benefits.
-It serves the six states in the region: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
-Visit their website here.
+It serves the six states in the region: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.

 - Offering individual counseling and assistance

 - Helping negotiate layers of bureaucracy